 - A Separate Room For Your Home Office – There is nothing worse when you are on a conference call, and someone’s baby starts crying, or the dog is barking.
 If you cannot create a private area for working, you need to go into the office.

 So many teams breakdown and become dysfunctional because of one thing.
 The Boss has a favorite clique.
 I have seen it so many times.
 You know if you have a few favorites in the team.
 They are the ones you always go to lunch with; they are the ones you always go for a beer after work with.
 They are the ones you always go for your smoke break or coffee break with.
 This also goes for remote teams.
-Just because you are not there in person, you can still demonstrate your favorites by giving them the best new assignments, by overly singing their praises or taking their side against others in the team.
-Be mindful of overtly having favorites as your team will notice it, and it will breed bad blood.
+Just because you are not there in person, you can still demonstrate your favorites by giving them the best new assignments, by overly singing their praises, or taking their side against others in the team.
+Be mindful of overtly having favorites as your team will notice it, and it will breed a negative team culture.

-Micromanagement is the scourge of high performing teams.
-It is also very difficult to do with a virtual team spread out across different locations.
+Micromanagement is the scourge of high-performing teams.
+It is also very difficult to micromanage a remote team spread out across different locations.
 So do not try to do it.
 Do not focus on the task; focus on the goal.
-This means you have to develop very clear and simple goals that are tied to your assigned business objectives.
+This means you have to develop very clear and simple goals tied to your assigned business objectives.
 Therefore, their goals are also your goals.

 This is something you do inside your mind.
 There will always be those that are super committed and do a great job of achieving their goals.
 They are online, available, and communicative throughout the working day.
 There are, however, those who are simply not cut out for working from home.
 Working from home requires you to be disciplined, professional, and goal-oriented.
 Those who do not have those traits will struggle and be distracted during the working day.

 Any great manager or leader will have a succession plan in place.
 If you are good at what you do, then the next promotion could be around the corner.
-If you are offered another assignment, and your answer is “I cannot take it, there is none who can replace me”, then you are letting yourself down.
+If you are offered another assignment, and your answer is “I cannot take it; there is no one who can replace me,” then you are letting yourself down.